trngaje/sfml-pi/readme.md

 SFML-Pi
 =======

-SFML on the Raspberry Pi with hardware graphics and no X11 dependency.
+SFML on the odroid go advance with hardware graphics and no X11 dependency.

 Install
 -------